AmitKumarDas/Decisions/blogs/volume_distribution_proposal.md

   return true
 }

-// IsNotName returns false if csp
+// IsNotName returns true if provided csp
-// does not belong to any of the provided
+// instance name does not match with any
-// names
+// of the provided names
 func IsNotName(names ...string) predicate {
   return func(c *csp) bool {
     for _, name := range names {
-      if name == c.name {
+      if name == c.object.Name {
         return false
       }
     }